ShunsukeTada1357/Bipathposets/README.md

 julia> Bipathposets.interactive_bipath_viewer_all(records, A_list, B_list, FSCa, FSCb; dim=1)
 ```

 opens an interactive viewer for visualizing representatives of bipath persistent homology classes (currently not necessarily optimal).
 By clicking a point in the bipath persistence diagram, one can see the corresponding representatives on the two image filtrations.
-This method for visualizing representatives was developed through discussions with Emerson Escolar.
+This method for visualizing representatives was developed after a discussion with Emerson Escolar, and the idea for this UI was from his software.

 <img src="inverse1.png" alt="interactive bipath viewer" width="500px" align="center">